bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 ## Duplicate string values

+_Spoiler: this change reduced heap usage from 570 MB to 167 MB._

 This first improvement sparked my interest.
-What other easy optimizations we can make?
+What other easy optimizations can we make?

 Let's take a look at an example measurement: